 Always re-read your page and make sure your headers are readable and naturally include keywords.
 The keywords that are used should be relevant to what the content is about.
 If you are using inappropriate keywords you do run the chance of Google not featuring your Header Tag that you create.
 It is important to make sure you are writing for the targeted audience.

 Optimize for Featured Snippets

-● The first is to optimize your header tag for a long-tail voice search keywords, and then answer directly below using text within <p> paragraph tags.
-Using Long-tail keywords will make the snippet sound more customer-focused and more likely to deliver positive results.
+- The first is to optimize your header tag for long-tail voice search keywords, and then answer directly below using text within <p> paragraph tags.
+Using long-tail keywords will make the snippet sound more customer-focused and more likely to deliver positive results.

 Title tags belong to the <head> section that identifies the title of a webpage.
 It is normally a clickable headline in the search engine results page (SERP) and shows up on social media networks.